sdegutis/immaculatalibrary.com/site/data/snippets/2021-11-09-not-riches-themselves-but-our-disposition-to-riches-is-what-profits-or-harms-our-souls.md

 ---
 published: true
+title: >-
-title: Not riches themselves, but our disposition to riches, is what profits or harms our souls
+  Not riches themselves, but our disposition to riches, is what profits or harms our souls
 archiveSlug: sinnersguide00luis
 archivePage: '340'
 bookSlug: the-sinners-guide
+tags: []
+sortOrder: 217
 ---

 > Remember also that it is not poverty but the love of poverty which is a virtue.
 Hence all who voluntarily forsake wealth bear a striking resemblance to our Saviour, who, being rich with the riches of God, became poor for love of us.